Filter by Category:

 Compare Argumentative v.
 Persuasive Writing

-The adoption of college and career-ready standards has included an addition of argumentative writing at all grade levels.
-Interpreting expectations among the types of argument (e.g., opinion, persuasive, argument, etc.) can be difficult.
-Begin first by outlining the subtle, but significant differences among them.
-Download a chart that defines each and their purposes, techniques, components, etc. It’s helpful to compare what students already know about persuasive writing as you introduce them to the new and less familiar concepts of argumentative writing.
+When starting a unit in any of these genres, begin first by outlining the subtle, but significant differences among them.
+Download a chart that defines each and their purposes, techniques, components, etc. It’s helpful to compare what students already know about opinion and persuasive writing as you introduce them to the new and less familiar concepts of argumentative writing.

 Within persuasive writing, the author presents one side of a topic or issue.
 There is little to no acknowledgment of the opposition.
 That’s one of the biggest differences between the persuasive and a more sophisticated argument.
 It requires the development of both sides of an issue, offering several claims for one side while acknowledging that there are valid counterclaims from the opposition.
 Argumentative writing is not about winning to “get” something, but rather giving the reader another perspective to consider on a debatable topic.